These Five Lifestyle Changes Will Reduce Your Stress Levels

 Don’t over exercise

 Most people feel overwhelmed because their plate is already full but they keep on adding to it.
 If you take a look at your to do list and only do the things that are the priority then you are less likely to feel frazzled.
 Writing a ‘stop doing’ list is equally effective and surprisingly refreshing.
 For example, when writing your stop doing list, put all of the things that you hate doing and fill you with dread or take up a lot of your time.
-For me it was driving in my car, seeing clients in the evenings and weekends (I needed to stick to my boundaries) and stop hanging out with people who were negative or draining.
-Get a pen and paper now and write yours now.
+For me it was driving in my car, seeing clients in the evenings and weekends (I needed to stick to my boundaries) and stopping hanging out with people who were negative or draining.

 Rosie Millen is a nutritionist and leading UK burnout coach (www.missnutritionist.com)